jepstein-eagle/adaptable/packages/adaptable/readme/Functions/dashboard_function.md

 The Dasbhoard ([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `Dasbhoard`) is the area above the Grid that contains tabs, toolbars and frequently used buttons.

 The Dashboard can be heavily customised so that it fits your needs.

+There are 3 modes for the Dashboard:
+- **Toolbar** - blah

+- **Toolbar** - blah

+- **Toolbar** - blah

+> To hide the Dashboard altogether set it to 'Hidden' in the Entitlements section of Predefined Config.

 It is made up of 2 areas:

+1. **Dashboard Header** - This is the part of the Dashboard that is always visible.
+It contains:

 - **Toolbar** - blah

 - **Toolbar** - blah

+2. **Dashboard Header** - T

 ## UI Elements
 Dasbhoard includes the following UI Elements: